Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Can multiple Embassies be setup to run redundantly in physically separate locations?
 ------------------------------------------------------------------------------------
-Soon (tm).
-Currently no, be we have plans for a feature that will enable Embassies to provide encrypted, automated backup services for one another.
+Currently no, but we have plans for a feature that will enable Embassies to provide encrypted, automated backup services for one another.

 How does the Embassy compare to other Bitcoin nodes or personal servers?
 ------------------------------------------------------------------------